coda/packs-sdk/docs/guides/advanced/authentication.md

 });
 ```

 When the Pack above is installed the user will only be required to grant access to the `read` scope.
-However, when they try to use the `UpdateItem` action formula they will then be prompted grant additional access to the `write` scope.
+However, when they try to use the `UpdateItem` action formula and it fails they will then be prompted grant additional access to the `write` scope.
 This prompt is displayed as a pop-up dialog at the bottom of the doc:

 <img src="../../../images/auth_oauth_incremental.png" srcset="../../../images/auth_oauth_incremental_2x.png 2x" class="screenshot" alt="Prompting the user for additional permissions">

 When the user signs in again they will be prompted to approve the additional scopes, after which they will be able to use the formula successfully.

-!!! info "401 response required"
-    Even if a formula specifies `extraOAuthScopes`, Coda will first try to run the formula using the existing credentials.
-The user will only be prompted to approve additional scopes if the formula fails with a 401 "Unauthorized" response from the API.
-If the API you are connecting to returns a different response code on failure you won't be able to take advantage of the incremental authorization feature.

 ## Requiring authentication